Quick Start Guide

 npm test

-4. Generate OpenAPI Documentation
+4. Generate Reliable Documentation

 5. Additional Configuration (package.json)